5 shot at massive warehouse party in Harbor Gateway, police say

 A sixth victim received cuts trying to climb a fence.

-Further details about what led up to the shooting, or a motive was unknown.
+Further details about what led up to the shooting were unknown, but police believe it is gang-related.

 A suspect description was not immediately available.